Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 return offsprings_lst

-In genetic algorithms, mutation is a process by which small random changes are made to the chromosomes in the population.
-These changes, or mutations, are introduced to allow the algorithm to explore a wider range of potential solutions and avoid getting stuck in local minima.
+Mutation works by introducing small random changes to the chromosomes.
+Mutations allows the algorithm to explore a wider range of potential solutions and avoids getting stuck in local optima.

 def mutate(offsprings, mu, m_bits):